ChameleonCloud/docs/source/user/project.rst

 Project management tasks, such as adding users to your project or requesting a renewal, is performed through the portal at https://chameleoncloud.org.
-After you have `created a user account
-<https://www.chameleoncloud.org/user/register/>`_ and verified your email
-address, you may `login to the portal <https://www.chameleoncloud.org/login/>`_.
+After you have `registered <https://www.chameleoncloud.org/user/register/>`_ and verified your email address, you may `login to the portal
-Once logged in, you should be at *Dashboard* page automatically.
+<https://www.chameleoncloud.org/login/>`_.
+Once logged in, you should be at
+*Dashboard* page automatically.
 If not, you can access your *Dashboard* via the dropdown list on top right of the screen.

 .. _dashboard-page: